K40Nano/K40Nano/README.md

 * -r: goes to home position
 * -m 2000 2000: moves +2 inches +2 inches
 * -e: executes those commands requested thus far.
-* -i \*.EGV: inputs all the EGV files in the local directory (only test_engrave.EGV)
+* -i \test_engrave.EGV: inputs that file
 * -m 750 0: moves +0.75 inches right.
 * -p 5: performs 5 passes of the current stack.
 Namely, the one loaded file, and the move command.
 * -m -3750 750: moves -3.75 inches left, and 0.75 inches down.
 * -p 5: performs 5 passes of the current stack.
 Namely, the 5x line, and the move to the next row.
 * -e: executes those commands requested thus far.

 Calling the input on a PNG file will perform the raster-engrave commands of the scanlines of the PNG file.
-The program calls the PngParser which parses the scanlines line-by-line and converts the scanlines into controller commands.
+The program calls the PngParser.

+The CLI will also accept some units like `-m 2in 2in` or `-c 33mm 7mm` (in, mm, cm, ft (there cannot be a space between the number and the unit))

 NanoConnection
 ---
 We are connecting to a specific board on a K40 machine, and interacting across the USB cable.
-The connection class wraps whatever packets it's given and process them in the correct manner.
-It shouldn't know anything about what's in the packets just packetizes them and does the interaction with the USB.
-It should internally deal with timeouts, CRC error resends, and making and appending the CRC bytes to the packets, etc. These interactions should not need to be known outside of the class.
+The connection class wraps whatever data it's given and process that data.
+No class using NanoConnection needs to know anything more, it seamlessly packetizes the data them and does the interaction with the USB.
+It deals with timeouts, CRC error resends, and making and appending the CRC bytes to the packets, etc. These interactions should not need to be known outside of the class.

 NanoUsb
 ---